-SBA Microloans: A Comprehensive Guide To Terms, Rates, And Eligibility
+SBA Microloans: A Comprehensive Guide To Terms, Rates, & Eligibility

 As a small business owner, you know the importance of financing in order to expand your business — particularly if you’re running a startup, and you know that you need funding in order to start your next project.
 While there are many options available to provide you with the capital you need to start a new business or grow an existing business, one of the best options is a loan through the Small Business Administration.

 For smaller capital requirements, SBA Microloans offer many benefits that make them more desirable than other loan products on the market.
 Is an SBA Microloan the right choice for your business?
 Read on to find out more.

 What Is The SBA Microloan Program?

 Before getting into the details of the SBA Microloan programs, let’s first understand what a microloan is.
 Microloans are small amounts of money loaned to businesses at low interest rates.

 The SBA Microloan program is designed to offer small loans of up to $50,000 to small businesses and startups.
 A microloan can be the ideal choice for a business that doesn’t require a lot of capital and wants a low-interest loan with great repayment terms.
 Home-based businesses and even self-employed individuals can obtain microloans through the SBA lending program.

 How Do SBA Microloans Work?

 While many SBA loan products are available through traditional financial outlets (banks, private lenders, and credit unions), the Microloan program is different in that funds are provided through non-profit or community-based organizations.

 A non-profit organization can receive funding of up to $750,000 from the SBA during its first year in the Microloan program.
 After the first year, up to $1,250,000 can be borrowed annually, with a cap of $5 million at any one time.
 The nonprofit organization then acts as an intermediary, providing loans to small business owners.